raspberrypi/documentation/troubleshooting/noboot.md

-# My Raspberry Pi won't boot!
+# My Raspberry Pi won't work - help!

 OK, you have imaged your SD card, plugged it in, plugged in a monitor or TV, plugged in the power.
 But nothing happens.
 What's going on?